ansal10/calendar-assignments-react-redux/README.md

 * Expand the calendar to support more than the current month.
 * There should be a Previos and Next button that would render next or previous month
 * You have to use Redux compulsory, you can also use redux-thunk/redux-saga if required.
+* You have to use Routes to render particular months, or details of a particular event.
+I should be able to navigate to that particular route with Month & Year, that will render the calender for that month & year, or the event details dependeing upon the route & params.

 ### Notes: